KentrilDespair/Minimize-DFA/README.md

     -t  Prints the MFA to STDOUT with the same format (syntax) as the input DFA, but with rules specified in Section "Output MFA".

+* Only one option can be specified at a time.

 ## Rules

-### General
+### Conversion in general

-1. Only one option can be specified at a time.
+1. Elimination of unreachable states
+2. Conversion to "fully defined" DFA (i.e. w/ total transition function)
+    - If the transition function is not total, then the DFA is extended by a so-called "SINK" state
+3. Conversion to "reduced" DFA using equivalence theorem (classes)
+    - If a "SINK" state exists (i.e. a state that is not final, with transitions only to itself), then it is removed.

 ### Input DFA:
 1. <states> is considered a non-empty, finite set, therefore can consist of